Neutrinos as qubits and qutrits: SU(3) Poincar e sphere for three-flavour neutrinos

 Eq.(\ref{Eq.47}) is the equation for the 7-dimensional unit sphere $\hat{n}\in S^7$ embedded in Euclidean eight dimensional space $\mathcal{R}^{8}$ spanned by the Gell-Mann matrices.
 It is in fact a representation of the coset space SU(3)/U(2) \cite{Arvind:1996rj}, with components of unit vector $\hat{n}$ given by

 Thus, we have outlined the Poincar\'e sphere representation of the density matrix in $\mathcal{H}^3$.

 Three-flavour neutrino oscillations involve a Hilbert space $\mathcal{H}^3$ and the mixing matrix is given by the SU(3) matrix \cite{Carlo:2010}.
-Let the mass eigenstates of the three flavour neutrino system be $\ket{\nu_1}$, $\ket{\nu_2}$ and $\ket{\nu_3}$ then the relationship between the mass eigenstates and the flavour states is
+Let the mass eigenstates of the three-flavour neutrino system be $\ket{\nu_1}$, $\ket{\nu_2}$ and $\ket{\nu_3}$ then the relationship between the mass eigenstates and the flavour states is